aryelgois/medools-router/README.md

   Different content types can be [configured per resource][Resources list] and it is chosen based on request's `Accept` header.
-They will not send the headers listed previously
+They will not send the headers listed previously (unless the handler sends by itself)

-- `HEAD`: Does the same processing for `GET`, but only send headers
+- `HEAD`: Does the same processing for `GET`, but only send headers (even for external handlers)

 - `OPTIONS`: Lists allowed methods for the requested route in `Allow` header.
 It is a special method that is always allowed, if implemented